 Sign in to your developer account

-You can sign in to your developer account in Android Studio to access additional tools that requires authentication, such as Cloud Tools for Android Studio and the App Actions test tool.
+Sign in to your developer account in Android Studio to access additional tools that require authentication, such as Firebase.
 By signing in, you give those tools permission to view and manage your data across Google services.

-After you open a project in Android Studio, you can sign in to your developer account or switch developer accounts, as follows:
+Once you open a project in Android Studio, you can sign in to your developer account or switch developer accounts as follows:

-Click the profile icon at the end of the toolbar, as shown in figure 8.
+Click the profile icon at the end of the toolbar.